Нирковий тубулярний ацидоз

 ЗаL.
 Aimee Hechanova, MD, Texas Tech University Health Sciences Center, El Paso

 Renal tubular acidosis (RTA) is acidosis and electrolyte disturbances due to impaired renal hydrogen ion excretion (type 1), impaired bicarbonate resorption (type 2), or abnormal aldosterone production or response (type 4).
 (Type 3 is extremely rare and is not discussed.)
 Patients may be asymptomatic, display symptoms and signs of electrolyte derangements, or progress to chronic kidney disease.
 Diagnosis is based on characteristic changes in urine pH and electrolytes in response to provocative testing.
-Treatment corrects pH and electrolyte imbalances using alkaline agents, electrolytes, and, rarely, drugs.
+Treatment corrects pH and electrolyte imbalances using alkaline agents, electrolytes, and, rarely, medications.

 RTA defines a class of disorders in which excretion of hydrogen ions or reabsorption of filtered bicarbonate is impaired, leading to a chronic metabolic acidosis with a normal anion gap.
 Hyperchloremia is usually present, and secondary derangements may involve other electrolytes, such as potassium (frequently) and calcium (rarely—see table Some Features of Different Types of Renal Tubular Acidosis).